Chapter 7: Preparing for a medically assisted death

 How much do I tell them?

 We asked the kids what they wanted to know.Maria asked all sorts of questions.
 Jose only wanted to know when it would happen.
-We talked with them separately so we could give as much or as little detail as they each wanted.
+After our first conversation, we talked with them separately so we could give as much or as little detail as they each wanted.